Support for offenders

 The Starting Over Service works with men at point of arrest and upon entry to local prisons.

-Support for women is provided separately by the Minerva Project (from the Advance Advocacy Project).
+Support for women is provided separately by the Minerva Project (from Advance).

-Both services work with people living in Westminster, Kensington and Chelsea, and Hammersmith and Fulham.
+Both services work with people living in Westminster and Kensington and Chelsea.

 By focusing on the needs of service users, such as housing, drugs, alcohol, mental health, learning disabilities, employment and training, they work to reduce offending and protect the community.
 They work with service users throughout their time in custody and provide them with intensive support to resettle them into the community upon release.

 Service users sentenced to under 12 months in prison are eligible for these services.
-Those leaving prison after longer sentences continue to be supervised in the community by the national probation service and the Community Rehabilitation Company.
+Those leaving prison after longer sentences continue to be supervised in the community by the national probation service.